Manuel-DominguezCBG/VCF-matcher/README.md

 Then, I concentrated on testing.
 I was testing every step while writing the code but at this point, I implemented proper testing methods.
 This has been done in a separate folder.

+Finally, I have spent some time using Pylint (a static code analysis tool) to create a more compressible code applying coding standards.

 ## How the env has been created